Kids

 Chicken pox is a serious disease as it can cause scarring, pneumonia (infection causing inflammation of air sacs in the lungs), brain damage and death.
 Children who are vaccinated can still catch the disease however, the symptoms are milder and the recovery is faster.

-Children can act as a reservoir to adults, pregnant women and newborn babies.
-If a pregnant woman develops chicken pox, her baby may be born with damage to the skin, eyes, arms and legs and brain.
+Children can act as a reservoir to adults, pregnant people and newborn babies.
+If a pregnant person develops chicken pox, her baby may be born with damage to the skin, eyes, arms and legs and brain.

 Diphtheria